zongxinc/NLP_project/README.md

 images score higher than caption of irrelevant images? (watch [here](https://www.youtube.com/watch?v=G5lmya6eKtc) on why text generation model may be the future of NLP pre-trained models)

+## Result

+ Our result in at RelevanceDetector.ipynb, or see the result in pdf format at RelevanceDetector.pdf

 ## Group Member